LadnerLab/PepSIRF/doc/module_readme/README_zscore.md

                                         this file, each peptide will be written with its z-score within each sample.

+  --nan_report arg                      Name of the file to write out
+                                        information regarding peptides that are
+                                        given a zscore of 'nan'.
+This can happen in one of two ways when all of the peptides in a bin have a score of zero.
+This will be a tab-delimited
+                                        file, with three columns per line.
+The first column will contain the name of the probe, the second will be the name of the sample, and the third the bin number of the probe.
+This bin number corresponds to the line in the bins file the probe was found in.

   -t [ --num_threads ] arg (=2)         The number of threads to use for
                                         analyses.
 ```